-The word "monsoon" is derived from the Arabic word "mausim," which means season.
+The word "monsoon" is derived from the Arabic word 50°, the air is generally too "mausim," which means season of winds.
 The monsoon season represents a change in the weather pattern.
 In Arizona, this pattern begins with the sun heating the land and the Pacific Ocean at different rates, resulting in lowpressure zones.
 A shift in winds collects the moistureladen ocean air and mixes it with the hot, dry Arizona air, producing powerful thunderstorms and heavy rains in the area.